MicrosoftDocs/winapps-winrt-api/microsoft.windows.system.power/powermanager_displaystatus.md

 ## -description

-Gets the current status of the display that is associated with the application's session.
+Gets the current status of the display that is associated with the app's session.

 ## -property-value

-The current status of the display that is associated with the application's session.
+The current status of the display that is associated with the app's session.

 ## -remarks